 Projects must be about the persecution of Jews by the Nazis and/or their collaborators, or its consequences.

-The Claims Conference does not accept applications from individuals, only from registered non-profit organizations and research institutions (exceptions for film and social media applications).
+The Claims Conference does not accept applications from individuals, only from registered non-profit organizations and research institutions (exceptions for film, new media and social media applications).

 The start date of the project must be at least 8 months after the application deadline.

-Claims Conference will fund up to 40% of a project’s total cost with the grantee responsible for securing the remaining sources of funding.
+The grantee is responsible for securing the remaining sources of matching funding.

 Expenses are paid out on a reimbursement basis.
-Expenses are reimbursed provided: 1) they were expended during the grant period; 2) they were in the pre-approved budget; 3) they are accompanied by proof of expenditure including matching funds.
+Expenses are reimbursed provided: 1) they were expended during the grant period; 2) they were in the pre-approved budget; 3) they are accompanied by proof of expenditure.
+This includes proof of matching funds.